 Prerequisite dependent upon topic.
 One-half or one course credit.
 311 Applied Combinatorics An advanced course in discrete mathematics introducing the basic tools of combinatorics and their applications.
 The course will consider the three basic problems of combinatorics: counting, existence and optimization.
 Prerequisite: 211.
 Offered even numbered spring semesters.
 314 Computability and Complexity An introduction to the theory of computation, addressing the fundamental question of what problems can be solved using computers, both in principle and when efficiency is taken into account.
 Topics may include: finite automata, undecidable problems (such as the halting problem), Turing machines, regular languages, context-free grammars, universal computation, elementary complexity classes, NP-completeness, and the P vs NP problem.
 Prerequisite: COMP 132 and MATH 211.
 This course is cross-listed as COMP 314.
 Offered every spring.
-325 Probability and Statistics II A continuation of Introduction to Probability and Statistics I. Topics include additional discrete and continuous distributions, conditional distributions, additional hypothesis tests, simple linear regression and correlation, multiple linear regression, analysis of variance, and goodness of fit tests.
-Special topics may include nonparametric tests, nonlinear regression, and time series analysis.
+325 Probability and Statistics II A continuation of Introduction to Probability and Statistics I. Topics include additional discrete and continuous distributions, conditional distributions, moment generating functions, additional hypothesis tests, simple linear regression and correlation, multiple linear regression, and analysis of variance.
+The course expands proficiency in the R statistical programming language.
 Prerequisites: 171 and 225.
-Offered every spring.
+Offered every semester.
 Attributes: ENST Foundations (ESFN), Quantitative Econ Elective 331 Operations Research An introduction to deterministic operations research, including linear programming, sensitivity analysis, and duality.
 Special topics may include transportation and assignment problems, network models, integer programming, and game theory.
 Prerequisite: 262.
 This course is cross-listed as COMP 331.
 Offered in odd numbered fall semesters.
 Attributes: ENST Foundations (ESFN) 351 Abstract Algebra An introduction to axiomatic formalism using algebraic structures as paradigms.
 Topics chosen from groups, rings, and fields.

 Prerequisite: 262.
 Offered every spring.

 361 Real Analysis

 A theoretical development of the basic ideas and concepts of real analysis.
-Topics

-include a study of real numbers, sequences, limits and continuity, differentiation and integration.
+Topics include a study of real numbers, sequences, limits and continuity, differentiation and integration.
 Optional topics include infinite series, sequences and series of functions, and an introduction to point-set topology.

 Prerequisite: 171, 262 and 270.
 Offered every fall.

 Attributes: Quantitative Econ Elective

 401 Special Topics

 Topics to be announced when offered.